-The owner of a dog must always keep the dog under control and, when in a public place; must always use or carry a leash, unless the dog is not otherwise required to be controlled on a leash by or under this act or any other enactment (bylaw).
+The owner of a dog must keep the dog under control at all times and, when in a public place; must use or carry a leash at all times.
 A dog is treated as not being under control - if it is found at large on someone else's property without their consent; or if it is found at large in a public place or any private way.
 Penalty - up to \$3,000.